entropy-flux/TorchSystem/README.md

 ## Example

 Let's build a simple training system using the framework.
-First, we can define our domain with interfaces:
+First, we can define our domain with protocols, while this is not strictly necessary it's a good practice to define the interfaces first.

 ```python
 # src/domain.py